davidpatrickrose/au-software-licence/au-software-licence.md

 ## License Restrictions

-Software licensing is generally done on either a per user or per installation basis.
+Software licensing is generally done on either a "per user" or "per installation" basis.
 The type of licenses that is appropriate depends on your business purpose.
 Consider what will be the typical usage of your customers.

 ### Service licences sold per user